PSJorgensen/real-world-economics/real-world-economics-outline.md

             air pollution in the United States, Lin et al. 2014 PNAS] and Lenzen and Wiedmann studies. [i.e. consumption based accounting of official trade statistics]

+        -   Globalization of the economy - increasing teleconnection of environmental impact to local markets given trade (and transportation)

+            -   E.g. Berkes 2006 - Globalization, Roving bandits and
+                Marine Resources (Berkes et al. 2006) - emergence of sea urchin fisheries as local fisheries declining.

+            -   Expansion of live reef fish trading a resource mainly intended for high-end luxurious restaurants (Scales et al. 2006).

 <br><br>